LorenaDerezanin/WhatIsPants/WhatIsPants.md

     * number of epochs: 5, 50, 100
     * total number of runs: 9

 We found that the precision and recall reached a plateau both in train and val stages around 50th epoch and remained fairly stable until 100th epoch.
+Same goes for box, class and segmetation loss.
 Model size s performed a bit more poorly than the larger models.
 Comparing the same metrics between model sizes m and x for the same number of epochs was only marginally higher for the larger model x.
 Based on these metrics, we concluded that yolo model size m with 50 epochs is an optimal strategy for this task.